Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Caffeine

 Caffeine

-Caffeine is a naturally occurring alkaloid that acts as a stimulant on the central nervous system.
-In dogs and cats, even relatively small doses of caffeine can lead to significant signs of poisoning.
-The reason for this lies in the significantly slower metabolism of caffeine in our pets’ bodies compared to humans.
-While humans can break down caffeine relatively quickly via the liver, it remains in the bloodstream of dogs and cats much longer and can therefore have stronger and more prolonged effects.
+Caffeine is a naturally occurring alkaloid that acts as a stimulant on the central nervous system (CNS).
+In dogs and cats, caffeine can cause significant signs of intoxication / poisoning even at relatively low doses.
+This is due to the much slower metabolism of caffeine in our pets’ bodies compared to humans.
+While humans can break down caffeine relatively quickly via the liver, it remains in the bloodstream much longer in dogs and cats and can therefore produce stronger and longer-lasting effects.

-Caffeine acts as an antagonist at adenosine receptors, thereby preventing the fatigue signals normally mediated by adenosine in the brain.
-Additionally, it inhibits the breakdown of adrenaline, leading to a prolonged effect of this stress hormone.
-In higher doses, caffeine directly stimulates the respiratory center and the cardiovascular system.
+Caffeine acts as an antagonist at adenosine receptors, preventing the fatigue signals in the brain that are normally mediated by adenosine.
+In addition, it inhibits the breakdown of epinephrine, leading to a prolonged effect of this stress hormone.
+At higher doses, caffeine directly stimulates the respiratory center and the cardiovascular system.
 At toxic doses, excessive stimulation occurs, which can lead to life-threatening complications.

 The most important facts at a glance

-Preventive measures such as securely storing caffeine-containing products out of reach of pets and educating all household members about the dangers are crucial to avoid caffeine poisoning.
+Preventive measures such as safely storing caffeinated products out of pets’ reach and educating all household members about the risks are crucial to avoid caffeine poisoning.

 Causes, development and progression

-At low doses, caffeine primarily stimulates the brain by preventing fatigue signals normally mediated by neurotransmitters.
+At low doses, caffeine primarily stimulates the brain by preventing the fatigue signals normally mediated by neurotransmitters.

-Since caffeine also slows down the breakdown of adrenaline, a highly stimulating hormoneHormones are chemical messengers produced by endocrine glands and released into the bloodstream to affect specific cells or organs in the body.
+Because caffeine also slows the breakdown of epinephrineEpinephrine, also known as epinephrine, is a hormone and neurotransmitter released by the body in stressful situations.
+It increases heart rate, blood pressure, and blood sugar levels, preparing the body for a "fight-or-flight" response., a strongly stimulating hormoneHormones are chemical messengers produced by endocrine glands and released into the bloodstream to affect specific cells or organs in the body.
 They regulate numerous bodily functions, including growth, metabolism, and reproduction. in the body (alarm hormoneHormones are chemical messengers produced by endocrine glands and released into the bloodstream to affect specific cells or organs in the body.
-They regulate numerous bodily functions, including growth, metabolism, and reproduction.), its effect lasts longer.
+They regulate numerous bodily functions, including growth, metabolism, and reproduction.), its effects last longer.

-At higher doses, respiration and heart function are stimulated.
+At higher doses, breathing and heart function are stimulated.

 The most common sources of caffeine poisoning in pets are:

-Caffeine-containing foods and beverages are the main cause of poisoning.
+Caffeinated foods and drinks are the main cause of poisoning.
 Particularly dangerous are:

 - Coffee and coffee products (especially coffee beans and espresso powder)